chavezheras/moving_pixel/content/Projects/Creanalytics.md

 ![[../assets/images/Screenshot from 2023-07-02 18-08-10.png]]

 Also related to a project in collaboration with my colleagues [Jonathan Gray](https://jonathangray.org/) and [Mercedes Bunz](https://www.kcl.ac.uk/people/mercedes-bunz) on using video editing techniques as data analysis.
-We commissioned [Sam Lavigne](https://lav.io/) to work on his [[Videogrep]] tool.
+We commissioned [Sam Lavigne](https://lav.io/) to work on his [[../Notes/Videogrep|Videogrep]] tool.